 Tertiary level vocational training: a vocational qualification may be obtained in tertiary vocational programme, which is certified by a diploma.
 The diploma awarded for completing tertiary vocational programme shall not be considered an independent degree.
 Programme and outcome requirements include crediting credits completed in tertiary vocational programme to the Bachelor course offered in the same field of education.
 The minimum duration of education is 4 semesters.

 Tertiary undergraduate (BA/BSc) training: participation in undergraduate studies can lead to an undergraduate degree (baccalaureus, bachelor) and a vocational degree.
 The undergraduate degree is the first level of tertiary educational attainment, which entitles the holder of the degree to participate in postgraduate master's education.
 A vocational degree obtained as a result of participation in undergraduate education entitles the holder to fill jobs, dependent upon the given degree, laid down in legal rules.
 The duration of an undergraduate program is at least six but at most eight semesters.
-Data of students in preparatory studies, in visiting student status, in international training programmes and in specific subfields of studies are included in the number of BA/BSc training students.
+Data of students in preparatory studies, in visiting student status, in international training programmes and in specific subfields of studies (other training) are included in the number of BA/BSc training students.

 Tertiary postgraduate (MA/MSc) training: participation in postgraduate master's studies can lead to a postgraduate master's degree (magister, master) and a vocational qualification.
 A vocational qualification obtained as a result of participation in postgraduate master's education entitles the holder to fill jobs, dependent upon the given degree, laid down in legal rules.
 The master's degree is the second level of tertiary education attainment.
 The duration of a postgraduate master's program is at least two but at most four semesters.